abiliojr/brown-s-time-machine/README.md

 In case there is any problem during the file transfer, the program will abort, removing the unfinished backup dir.

 # Installation
 Just put the script wherever you want.
-You must have bc and rsync installed in order to use it.
+You must have rsync installed in order to use it.

 # Usage
 Call it like ```dbtm remotedir localdir [snapshots] [rsyncextraparams] [prefix]```